drebel/gift-registry/README.md

 ## Features

--Minimalistic styling and simple interface for varying levels of tech literacy -User profile creation
+    -   Minimalistic styling and simple interface for varying levels of tech literacy
+    -   User profile creation
--Private friending, only people with your link can add you -Add friends to your friend list
+    -   Private friending, only people with your link can add you
+    -   Add friends to your friend list
--Add gifts to your own gift list so others can claim -Add notes to your gifts to clarify details
+    -   Add gifts to your own gift list so others can claim
+    -   Add notes to your gifts to clarify details
--Delete gifts from your own gift list if you change your mind -Show user if gift is already claimed before deleting -Hide gift claimed status for user so surprise isnt ruined -Friend list to easily navigate to friends' pages -Keep track of friends' birthdays
+    -   Delete gifts from your own gift list if you change your mind
+    -   Show user if gift is already claimed before deleting
+    -   Hide gift claimed status for user so surprise isnt ruined
+    -   Friend list to easily navigate to friends' pages
+    -   Keep track of friends' birthdays
--Claim and unclaim gifts from friends lists
+    -   Claim and unclaim gifts from friends lists

 ## How It's Made: